thehugozhang/cs337-nlp-p2/README.md

  slack_signing_secret: "<your slack signing secret>"
 ```

-* Rasa communicates using the 5005 port.
+* Rasa communicates using your local 5005 port.
 To make this port publicly available on the internet, you can use ngrok.
 More information: [Rasa Docs](https://rasa.com/docs/rasa/messaging-and-voice-channels#testing-channels-on-your-local-machine).
+    * After creating a tunnel using the command below, make sure to replace the Request URL in Event Subscriptions on Slack's Your Apps section with the ngrok.io Forwarding URL, followed by the path ending `/webhooks/slack/webhook`.
 ```
 ngrok http 5005
 ```